HypeCheck

 Superfood

-Organ meat supplement with no clinical trial evidence supporting any specific health benefit.
+Organ meat supplement with no clinical trial data supporting health claims.

 Beef Liver